 Special Projects and Contracts

-Contract catalogers provide ongoing support for mainstream original and copy cataloging in addition to rare book cataloging and various special projects.
+Contract catalogers provide ongoing support for mainstream original and copy cataloging in addition to various special projects.
 Some examples of projects include retrospective barcoding, upgrading records for digitization projects, creating serials holdings information, and processing of large collections acquired through purchase or gift.